AntonioTorres23/OpenGL_Notes/Cubemaps.md

 **Environment Mapping**

 We now have the entire surrounding environment mapped in a single texture object and we could use that information for more than just a skybox.
-Using a cubemap with an environment,
+Using a cubemap with an environment, we could give objects reflective or refractive properties.
+Techniques that use an environment cubemap like this are called en